specialunderwear/django-easymode/docs/index.md

     Admin support for model trees with more than 2 levels of related items <tree/index.md>
     Basic approval support for models <easypublisher.md>

+The best way to learn how easymode works, is to read the above topics in sequence and then look at the :ref:`example_app`.

+.. _example_app:

 Example
 =======